 Brisket is a naturally beefy and flavorful cut of meat to serve for special weekend dinners and backyard barbecues.
 When it’s cooked low and slow, the meat fibers break down and the fat renders, giving you juicy, tender, and mouthwatering strips of beef to toss in BBQ sauce and serve with classic barbecue sides, like mac and cheese and German potato salad.

-All you need are 5 simple ingredients to put together this brisket seasoning recipe.
+All you need are 5 simple ingredients to put together this brisket rub.
 A mix of smoked paprika, garlic powder, onion powder, pepper, and salt is stirred together, then massaged onto the slab of brisket.
 It’s a quick and easy spice blend that adds layers of savory, smoky, and delightfully salty flavors into this already impressive cut of beef.

 What is brisket?